NorthropGrumman/jellyfish/docs/books/modeling-with-the-system-descriptor/testing-the-threat-evaluation-system.md

     Then the service should respond with a TrackPriority object And the trackId should be <id>
     And the priority should be <priority>
-    And the sourceId should be "service:com.ngc.seaside.threateval.DefendedAreaTrackPriorityService"
+    And the sourceId should be "service-com.ngc.seaside.threateval.DefendedAreaTrackPriorityService"

     Examples:
       | id | priority |